Project delivery: Glenelg Hopkins Catchment Management Authority

-Sacred to the Gunditjmara people, the Budj Bim National Heritage Landscape was created by volcanic lava flow.
-It extends from Budj Bim (formerly Mt Eccles) to the sea and encompasses a series of waterways including Lake Condah and the Fitzroy River.
+Located on Gunditjmara country, the Budj Bim National Heritage Landscape was created by volcanic lava flow 6,500 years ago.
+It extends from Budj Bim Volcano (Mt Eccles) to the sea and encompasses a series of waterways including Tae Rak (Lake Condah) and Palawarra (Fitzroy River).

-The landscape is rich in cultural heritage, including engineered wetlands and channels used to hold and harvest eels – one of the oldest known record of aquaculture in the world.
+The landscape is rich in cultural heritage.
+It features engineered wetlands and channels used to hold and harvest eels, one of the oldest known aquacultures in the world.
 The significance of the site has been internationally recognised as a UNESCO World Heritage place.

-Budj Bim Connections aims to improve the condition of native vegetation and aquatic habitats, increase the understanding of flow pathways and wetland hydrology in the landscape, and foster the sharing and integration of aboriginal knowledge.
+Budj Bim Connections aims to improve the condition of native vegetation and aquatic habitats.
+It also aims to increase the understanding of flow pathways and wetland hydrology in the landscape, while fostering the sharing and integration of Aboriginal knowledge.

-Project works will enhance recreational opportunities along the waterway and benefit rare and threatened species such as Australasian bittern, growling grass frog, Yarra pygmy perch and Glenelg spiny crayfish.
+Project works will enhance recreational opportunities along the waterway and benefit rare and threatened species such as: